 - The Foreign Housing Exclusion, which allows you to exclude certain household expenses that occur as a result of living abroad.

-Note that in addition to your US tax for expats, you may also be required to file an informational return on your assets held in foreign financial accounts called a Foreign Bank Account Report (FBAR), otherwise known as FinCEN Form 114.
+Note that in addition to your US tax, you may also be required to file an informational return on your assets held in foreign financial accounts called a Foreign Bank Account Report (FBAR), otherwise known as FinCEN Form 114.

 Finally, there’s a tax treaty between the US and the UK which helps determine to which country different types of US tax for expats should be paid and at what point they should be paid.
 The purpose of the treaty is to ensure taxes are paid to the right country.
 Navigating the treaty on your own can be a bit complicated, so it’s a good idea to consult with an expat tax professional if you’re unsure of the requirements for your situation.